beamable/UnrealSDK/Docs/docs/Use Guide/Unreal SDK - Operations & Waits.md

 }));
 ```

-The above pattern can be found, in its virtual function form, in some places in our SDK itself (`UBeamRuntimeSubsystem::OnBeamableStarting` and friends).
-The pattern being:

-> If you ever see a Delegate or Virtual Function that you can implement that returns one or more `FBeamOperationHandle`, you need to create operations and return their handles so that we can wait on your code before we proceed with ours.

 ## Why not Promises?

 The biggest reason not to do that is Blueprint Compatibility.
 The most recognizable template-based Promise-style API just won't work with BPs.
 As such, we wanted to create a underlying system that was a superset of that style of API but that retained BP compatibility even if it lost the template-based interface.

 The result was this Operation system.

-''' note
+!!! info
 	In using it inside our own SDK to develop our Stateful `UBeamRuntimeSubsystems`, we found that we didn't miss the template aspect or its chaining aspect of `Do().Then()`.
 However, the chaining might be something we eventually look into.
 Perhaps adding the ability to chain requests like these as "syntactic sugar"; but its highly unlikely we'll do anything with templates at the Operation-layer as we do not want to lose the BP-Compatibility.